Petingoso/legion-fan-utils-linux/README.md

 ## Features
-- Non permanent, by design. there's a daemon in works, so TOUPDATE
+- Non permanent, by design.

+- Daemon to chage automatically to the profiles in /etc/lenovo-fan-control/profiles, with updating on mode change and battery events

 - Expandable and scriptable, with tiny adjustments you can load easily, such as backing up all profile modes or tweaking to only parse.